-These classes are more casual than regular German university courses, because they are conversation courses.
+Because this is an intensive language program, you will be in class for 4-5 hours/day.
+Studienkolleg classes are more casual than regular German university courses, because they are conversation rather than lecture-based.
 Instead of calling your teacher "professor" or "Herr/Frau ..." you will be on a first-name basis with them.
-On the first day of class, they will discuss whether you all want to call one another "du or Sie."
-The teachers are very helpful, and some are immigrants themselves so they know what it's like to learn German as a second language.
+On the first day of class, they will discuss whether you all want to call one another "du" or "Sie."
+The teachers are very helpful, and some are immigrants themselves, so they know what it's like to learn German as a second language.

 The classes are very interactive!
 It will NOT be a lecture where the teacher speaks the entire time while you take notes.
-You will work in groups a lot of times to discuss themes and practice dialogue.
+You will work in groups a lot of the time to discuss themes and practice dialogue.